 Japan's Q3 output gap turns negative in blow to BOJ's inflation goal

-[TOKYO] Japan's output gap in the third quarter turned negative for the first time in almost two years, in a sign the Bank of Japan's 2 per cent inflation target will become even more distant due to waning price pressure.
+JAPAN'S OUTPUT gap in the third quarter turned negative for the first time in almost two years, in a sign the Bank of Japan's (BOJ) 2 per cent inflation target will become even more distant due to waning price pressure.

 A negative output gap occurs when actual output is less than the economy's full capacity and is considered a sign of weakening demand.

-Japan's economy contracted in the third quarter by the most in four years due to a strong earthquake, severe floods and worries about global trade friction.
+Japan's economy contracted in Q3 by the most in four years due to a strong earthquake, severe floods and worries about global trade friction.

 Japanese companies quickly rebounded from the natural disasters, but there are worries that China's economic slowdown from its trade war with the United States will have a more lasting negative impact on Japan's economy.